 - an intravenous drip to manage hydration, blood glucose, and vitamin levels

 - a urinary catheter if they become incontinent

-- in some cases, the patient’s stomach may be pumped – fluids are flushed through a tube that goes down their mouth or nose
+- in some cases, the patient’s stomach may be pumped – fluids are flushed through a tube that goes down their mouth

 If the person – who may sometimes be a child – has unintentionally drunk methanol or isopropyl alcohol and has alcohol poisoning they may need dialysis to speed up the removal of toxins from their system.